JTruehitt/Work_Day_Scheduler/README.md

 # Work Day Scheduler

 ## Description
 In this challenge, I was tasked with building an application that allows a user to save events to their workday schedule.
 The users entered info is saved in local storage and is displayed each time the user returns to the page.
-Additionally, I built in functionality to allow the user to clean individual items, or clear the entire page at once.
+Additionally, I built in functionality to allow the user to clear individual items, or clear the entire page at once.

 Throughout building this application, I furthered my knowledge and developed new skills in the following topics:
 - jQuery for DOM manipulation and traversal